The LadyCare Menopause Magnet is said to ease menopause symptoms - in particular, hot flushes.

-The LadyCare is a small magnetic device designed to be fixed onto the front of your underwear (yes, really).
-It’s drug-free and marketed as an effective, natural alternative to HRT – though there is no scientific or medical evidence to support this claim.
+The LadyCare is a small magnetic device designed to be fixed onto the front of your underwear.
+It’s drug-free and marketed by LadyCare Lifetime Limited as an effective, natural alternative to HRT – though there is no scientific or medical evidence to support this claim.

 LadyCare claims to reduce or eliminate menopausal symptoms like hot flushes, water retention and bloating in perimenopausal and postmenopausal women.
 It also claims to help mood swings, anxiety, irritability, weight gain, memory lapses and fatigue, according to the product’s description on Amazon.

 How does LadyCare work?

-The LadyCare magnet’s creators claim that it is this kind of imbalance which underlies many of the most common symptoms of menopause, e.g. the dreaded hot flushes.
-The SNS activates our ‘fight or flight’ responses, e.g. increasing heart rate and body temperature.
-If this system is triggered in the absence of a genuine threat, we experience inappropriate physical symptoms such as sweating.
-The PNS should regulate SNS activity.
-However, if hormonal balance is disturbed, the SNS may rule relatively unchecked.
-The LadyCare aims to boost PNS activity whilst curtailing SNS activity.
+The LadyCare Magnet’s creators claim that it is this kind of imbalance which underlies many of the most common symptoms of menopause, e.g. the dreaded hot flushes.
+The SNS activates our ‘fight or flight’ responses, increasing heart rate and body temperature.